jonbnewman/mobx-store-provider/docs/local-state.md

   1. **Doing so avoids the need to use an alternative mechanism for local state.**

+     ***

      Having your state managed the same way throughout your application makes it easier to reason about.

-  1. **Sometimes what you thought should be 'local' or 'small' in scope isn't 'local' or 'small'...and really belongs in another `store` or model within your application.**
+  1. **Sometimes what you thought should be 'local' or 'small' in scope isn't 'local' or 'small'**

+     ***

+     You wrote some state logic that you thought was local but it really belongs or is better maintained in another `store` or model within your application.

      If your state is already contained in a `store` it makes it much easier to refactor and move around.